Aeromexico Plane Crashes In Mexico, All 101 People Onboard Survive

 After a dramatic plane incident in Mexico, all 101 people on board were lucky to escape with their lives when the Aeromexico plane crashed soon after takeoff on Tuesday.

 The Aeromexico plane has crashed in the northern Mexican state of Durango, according to the Independent.
 On board were 97 passengers and four crew members and all have miraculously survived the crash.
-Although, reports indicate that at least 85 people were injured.
+However, reports indicate that at least 85 people were injured.

 Durango Governor Jose Aispuro confirmed via his official Twitter account that “there were no fatalities in the accident.”
 He has also stated that “the entire staff of our healthcare institutions has been put on alert to care for injured people,” via another tweet.